ctadeusa/sdlf-ppb-br/docs/README.md

     Run some ad-hoc queries in Athena so review the processing results.

-16. (Min 190) Now we will populate a second analytics table.
+16. Now we will populate a second analytics table.
 Start by first creating the target analytical table, running this SQL statement in the Athena query console.

     DDL-ANALYTICS-2 (CONSOLIDATED ANALYTICAL TABLE # 2)